Javascript Menu by Deluxe-Tree.com

 If you are looking for a home, then it is strongly advised that you use a professional real estate guide to save you time, energy and frustration, as they can nicely help you find the best selection of homes for your specifications and preferences, as well as deal with the Thai language barrier.
 It is a major investment, and it is your home.

-These websites list more than 1000 properties in Bangkok which are to foreigner standards of quality and amenities, for rent or to buy.
 We also are aware of many additional rental properties which haven't yet been added to any on-line database.

-Prado Property Co., Ltd., employs English speaking Thai real estate agents (some of whom have lived overseas before) an expat (myself).
+Prado Property Co., Ltd., employs English speaking Thai real estate agents (some of whom have lived overseas before) and an expat (myself).
 Each Thai agent has their own region of specialization, whereas I am relatively quite familiar with the Bangkok region as a whole.
 Together, we can show you a wide selection of "homes" (houses, condos, and apartments).

 There are numerous factors which go into finding the best home for you, such as location, budget, size, public transport access and/or commute issues, local conveniences, environmental preferences, style of decor, furnishings, and so on.
 You should be understood and shown the kinds of places for you.